OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 > - Word, Excel, PowerPoint, and Outlook on Windows build 16.0.17531.20000 or later
 > - Word, Excel, PowerPoint, and Outlook on Mac build 16.85.24040319 or later
 >
-> NAA is not supported in event-based activation code in Outlook.
+> NAA is not supported at this time in event-based activation code in Outlook.

 ## Register your single-page application